ThanmayaSri/ThanmayaSri/readme.md

 # 👋 Hi there!
-I'm Thanmaya Sri Sigireddi
+I'm **Thanmaya Sri Sigireddi**

-🎓 **Data Science Graduate Student at SUNY Buffalo**
+🎓 **Aspiring Data Scientist | Master's @ SUNY Buffalo**
-💡 Passionate about AI, Machine Learning, Big Data & Creative Tech Solutions
+🤖 Driven by a love for AI, Machine Learning & Big Data
-🚀 Exploring innovative ways to transform data into impactful insights
+🚀 Turning data into impact with creativity & code

 ---